 Right after your successful cannabis cultivation process, you may now be left with some large volumes of weed buds from your harvests!
 Alright, congratulations!
 But as much as I hate to be the bringer of bad news, your work doesn’t end there.
 As a matter of fact, there is still going to be a couple of week’s worth of work to put into your buds.
 Don’t worry, though!
 After going through practically a whole year of growing marijuana plants, what are a few weeks gonna do?
-Right after your harvests, some other procedures will have to be done in order for your buds to be fully viable for smoking and consumption.
+Right after your harvests, some other procedures will have to be done for your buds to be fully viable for smoking and consumption.
 Along with drying and curing, another thing that you will need to do is trimming marijuana buds.

 Is this really an essential part of growing?
 While we wouldn’t exactly call it that.
-Many growers actually forget it.
+Many growers forget it.
 However, we believe it is necessary to trim your cannabis buds.
 This way, you will fully get the best quality out of your gardens!

-What is Trimming Marijuana Buds?
+What Is Trimming Marijuana Buds?

 Trimming, which is also referred to as manicuring, is the process of removing and clipping away the sugar leaves and branches from the buds of your harvested products.
 Oftentimes, trimming also works as a way of removing any debris and stray materials.
 These are some that might have gotten stuck up in the buds.
 For example, tiny pebbles and seeds.

 It is one of the very last things you will be doing before enjoying your consumable and potent marijuana buds.
 You can do it either before or after you have dried out your cannabis plants, which classifies it further into wet or dry trimming.
 There are various types of trimming, all of which will take place right before you start curing your supplies.
 The end of the tunnel is near, and we can already see you sampling the delicious buds that you worked so hard on producing!